10: Principal Coordinate Analysis (PCoA)

 $ febChl : num 8.88 8.4 6.72 3.73 8.79 ...

 In Smit et al. (2017) I used forward selection and the assessment of VIF to find only the non-collinear variables, which included augMean, febRange, febSD and augSD as the most parsimonious descriptors.
-I’ll do a PCoA of the seaweed environmental data (only the subset indicated above) and colour the sites by the bioregion:
+I will do a PCoA of the seaweed environmental data (only the subset indicated above) and colour the sites by the bioregion:

 E_pcoa <- capscale(env[, c("augMean", "febRange", "febSD", "augSD")] ~ 1)